WordPress/gutenberg/docs/contributors/git-workflow.md

 git merge upstream/master
 ```

-Once your local copy is updated, push your changes to update your fork on github:
+Once your local copy is updated, push your changes to update your fork on GitHub:

 ```
 git push